Raghad-77/Asynchronous_FIFO/README.md

 ## Verification

-The design should be verified using scenarios covering:
+The design is verified using scenarios covering:

 - Write operations
 - Read operations